By Guest Blogger Kelly Hines

 Three days before she went to college, I WAS FINE.
 NO, I’M FINE.
 IT’S ALL GREAT.
 I’M EXCITED FOR HER.
 My husband suggested that maybe I was making this all about ME.
 I was so fine, I didn’t even kill him.

-Two days before she left, we wrapped all the boxes in plastic wrap and labeled them with bright yellow duct tape.
+Two days before she left for college, we wrapped all the boxes in plastic wrap and labeled them with bright yellow duct tape.
 She did a final load of laundry (okay, I did it for her) and packed everything she thought she’d need for the next few months.
 The pile of boxes and bins outside her room had been steadily growing for months, and sealing everything up made it all feel very imminent.
 That night, we went to dinner as a family at our favorite Mexican restaurant and she fought with her siblings and was kind of jerky and I tried hard to remember that I might miss that part of her, too.
 Her boyfriend came over and stayed too late and we didn’t say anything.
 When he left, her face was tear stained.

 The day before she left, we loaded everything in our cars save her toiletries and the giant Ariana Grande poster that she insisted had to be kept flat so it wouldn’t wrinkle.
 We are a family of anxious people, so we all walked around with nervous smiles and feigned excitement.
 She looked at me at one point and said, “It’s time.
 I’m just ready to go.”
 And though that statement made me want to wail and throw myself on the ground, I just said, “You’re right.”

-The morning she left, I woke up ridiculously early and drank 400 cups of coffee.
+The morning she left for college, I woke up ridiculously early and drank 400 cups of coffee.
 We headed up the mountain (did I mention that she’s going to school 1 ½ hours away and not across the country?
 Same difference.), her dad driving with her and the little kids with me.
 I’m the number one nag in the house, and I thought he should have some quality lecture time to reinforce my message: Study hard, make friends, don’t fall behind, join clubs, be kind, wear your retainers.
 Later, he said he’d given her tips on how to get out of a frat party if the cops show up.
 Not exactly ‘on message’, but helpful nonetheless.

 She moved into her dorm a few days early, so we were able to park right there, unload and unpack without the traffic and busyness of regular move in day.
 We pushed a dolly piled high with boxes and each of us carried a precious item.
 My daughter personally escorted the giant Ariana Grande poster.
 A young man and his parents were moving in at the same time.
 He carried a guitar and a backpack, and that was all.
 His mom looked as shattered as I felt.